Morgan Woodward: Star Trek

 Woodward guest-starred in two episodes of the original series of Star Trek as two different characters.
 In the first-season episode, "Dagger of the Mind" (1966), Woodward plays Dr. Simon van Gelder, a deputy director of a facility for the criminally insane.
 Later, he was cast in "The Omega Glory" in Star Trek's second season, playing Captain Ron Tracey.
 Woodward called the role of Dr. Simon Van Gelder the most physically and emotionally exhausting acting job of his career.

 Dallas

-Woodward was a familiar face on the television drama series Dallas from 1980–1989.
+Woodward was a familiar face on the television drama series Dallas from 1980 to 1987.
 His recurring role was Marvin "Punk" Anderson.
 As the series progressed, Woodward's role became that of a trusted advisor to the Ewing sons.

 Recording

 In 1963, Woodward recorded "Heartache City" backed with "An Encouraging Word" (CRC Charter 15).

 Death

-Woodward died on February 22, 2019, at his Hollywood Hills house in California.
+Woodward died at age 93 on February 22, 2019, at his Hollywood Hills house in California.